www.logmx.com The universal log file viewer

 Ant development environment

-Here is how to develop a LogMX Parser using Ant:
+LogMX distribution includes an Ant script to build Log Parsers.
+Here is how to build a LogMX Parser using this Ant script:

 1. Creating Parser class file